-Giclée printing is defined by the use of a sophisticated inkjet printer with archival inks and media to produce prints with the highest quality and accuracy of reproduction together with an extended lifetime.
+Giclée printing is defined by the use of a sophisticated inkjet printer with archival inks and media to produce prints with the highest quality and fidelity of reproduction together with an extended lifetime.

 The latest generations of inkjet printers employ inksets utilising up to 12 inks to produce both bright, saturated primary colours and the most delicate tints and subtle tonal gradations.
 Due to the greater number of inks and the method of applying these inks to the media, the giclée process is superior to conventional litho printing in both its colour gamut and resolution, as well as offering a far wider choice of print media.

 The giclée process allows prints to be produced on demand and in quantities as low as a single print at any one time, avoiding the up-front expense of press setup and the relatively large minimum print runs associated with litho printing.
 Prints can be produced to order when sold, so that there is no need for the artist to hold a large stock of prints, minimising the risk of being left with unwanted copies if an edition fails to sell out.
 Original files can be repurposed at minimal cost to allow prints on different media or at alternative sizes, offering a further range of sales possibilities.

 Our fine-art prints are produced exclusively by the giclée process and are of museum-grade quality.
 In the hands of a skilled printmaker, and on similar media, prints produced by this process can be effectively indistinguishable from the original artwork, with a rated lifetime in excess of 100 years.

 We subscribe to the philosophy of Kaizen, the concept of continuous improvement in all aspects of business operations, and are constantly researching new techniques and production methods to obtain the best from your artwork.
 Our photography and print studio utilises state-of-the-art equipment and software to ensure the finest achievable print quality and the closest possible match to your original artwork.